xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::If_Range($string = null)`

-Returns a DateTimeImmutable object, or an array of ETag values, or `null` if the field value is invalid.
+Returns a DateTimeImmutable object, or an array of ETag values, or `null` if the field value is malformed.

 ### `HTTPHeader::If_Unmodified_Since($string = null)`

-Returns a DateTimeImmutable object, or `null` if the field value is invalid.
+Returns a DateTimeImmutable object, or `null` if the field value is malformed.

 Example: